vmm2297/ECE-Casino/README.md

 # ECE Casino
-Hosted by the ECE Undergradute Student Council at UCSD Powered by PYTHON and GIT
+Hosted by the ECE Undergradute Student Council at UCSD.
+Powered by PYTHON and GIT.

 ## Current Games
 Games are played in the terminal console: